 Simultaneous Communication with Multiple Transmitters

-The standard will support interference coordination techniques to deal with simultaneous communication with multiple coordinated/uncoordinated transmitters.
+The standard will support interference coordination techniques to deal with simultaneous communication with multiple coordinated/uncoordinated transmitters, which is referred to as multiple-input multiple-output (MIMO).

 It will support cooperative signal processing among multiple transmitters with negligible impact on latency.

+The standard shall support efficient and reliable feedback and control channels for rate adaptation, multiple user support and cooperative signal processing and make the required information available to other fixed and mobile devices in the network.

 Waveform

 The standard will employ at least one PHY mode that uses variable current modulation.